 Got another advanced preview of OLIGHT’s newest product, the Baldr Pro.
 For the OLIGHT Baldr Pro review, I’ll be measuring the Baldr Pro against the Baldr S. Both flashlights are from the same manufacturer and the same product line.
 But the differences between them are clear.
 Which flashlight is right for you will depend on your own needs and wants.
 So, without further gilding the lily, lets cover the major differences between these two platforms!

-comparing the OLIGHT Baldr S with the Baldr Pro
+OLIGHT Baldr S vs. Baldr Pro Which Is Better?

 There are two major differences between the Baldr S and Baldr Pro.
 First, the batteries on the OLIGHT Baldr Pro are not rechargeable.
 Instead, you need to factor in the cost of battery replacement over the life of the unit.